vega0/glua-module-path/README.md

 return new path object with current path directory (debug.getinfo), also you can set path manually through first string argument of module call (like regular constructor call)

 # path("this/is/my/path")
-Creates path object with defined string literal. if path ends with delimeter slash, it means path is folder (catalogue) path.
+Creates path object with defined string literals. if path ends with delimeter slash, it means path is folder (catalogue) path.
-If it is ends with non slash character, it means path is file path. forexample
+If it is ends with non slash character, it means path is file path.
+# forexample
 ## path("this/is/my/path"):isfile() - true
 ## path("this/is/my/path"):isfolder() - false